RohanVashisht1234/ztml/README.md

       - Warning: Number of tags starting is greater than the number of tags ending.
       - Warning: Number of tags ending is greater than the number of starting tags.
     - Helps make reliable html
+- Use variables
+    - This will help you save a lot of time.
+- Import components
+    - This again saves a lot of time and increases readability.

 ### Todo: